Scientific Name

 How to Grow and Care for Euphorbia bussei

-Light: This succulent is a sun lover.
-Place your indoor E. bussei in a sunny window.
-You may place the pot on the balcony or in the garden from spring to fall.
+Light: This succulent loves the sun.
+Place your indoor E. busses in a sunny window.
+You can also place the pot on the balcony or in the garden from spring to fall.
 Increase sun exposure gradually to prevent sunburn.

-Soil: E. bussei requires well-drained soil.
-Use a commercial potting mix formulated for succulents, or make your own.
+Soil: E. busses requires well-drained soil.
+You can use a commercial potting mix formulated for succulents or make your own.

 Temperature: High summer temperatures are not a problem, but low winter temperatures can damage or kill your plant.
 E. bussei can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

-Watering: From spring to fall, water when the top inch (2.5 cm) of soil feels dry.
+Watering: From spring to fall, water when the soil's top inch (2.5 cm) feels dry.
 Reduce watering in winter.
 Give it just enough water to prevent wilting.
-The best time of the day to water your E. bussei in the warm season is the evening.
+In the warm season, the best time of day to water your E. busses is the evening.

 Repotting: E. bussei will benefit from repotting, but it does not need to be repotted every year.
-When your plant is outgrowing its pot, it is time to repot it in a larger pot and give it a fresh potting mix.
-The repotting is best done in early spring, at the beginning of the growing season.
+When your plant outgrows its pot, it is time to repot it in a larger pot and give it a fresh potting mix.
+Repotting is best done in early spring, at the beginning of the growing season.
 Wear gloves, protective clothing, and appropriate eye protection when repotting this succulent.

 Propagation: The easiest and fastest propagation method for this plant is by stem cuttings.
 It can also be grown from seeds, but it can be difficult for seeds to germinate.
 The best time to take cuttings is in spring or summer.
 Sow the seeds in spring.